 UVAPay online portal provides student account access to:

-- Charges & Payments Activity: view individual term charges, payments, and overall student account activity.
+- Charges & Payment Activity: view individual term charges, payments, and overall student account activity.

 - Term Statements: to download the Term Statement (Student Account Record) in UVAPay, go to the Account Activity tab, identify the semester (term) box you need, and select “Print Term Statement.”
 Term statements provide real-time, on-demand account statements that includes line item descriptions and due dates.